by Nils Osmar. Jan. 6, 2023 – Medical Disclaimer

 Can dementia be prevented, or significantly slowed down in its progression?
-There’s evidence that it can, and that taking very low doses of the mineral lithium could an effective way of doing so.
+There’s evidence that it can, and that taking very low doses of the mineral lithium may be an effective way of doing so.

 Lithium has known benefits for brain health, which correlate interestingly with a difference in crime rates in communities that have higher or lower levels in their ground water.
 In a study that looked at 27 counties in Texas, people whose natural water supply had the lowest amount of lithium had significantly greater levels of suicides, homicides, and rape compared to areas where drinking water had higher levels.
 Communities with higher levels of the mineral has nearly forty percent fewer suicides when compared with communities with lower levels.